• Skip to main content

 The Alaska Native Plant Society was formed in 1982 by a small group of enthusiastic amateur and professional botanists for the purpose of educating Alaskans about their native flora and the growing need for its protection.
 We accomplish this through:

-• Monthly meetings, held on the first Monday of each month, October through May (with occasional exceptions due to holidays), at 7 PM via Zoom and at the Campbell Creek Science Center in Anchorage.
+• Monthly meetings, held on the first Monday of each month, October through May (with occasional exceptions due to holidays), at 7 PM via Zoom and/or in person at the Campbell Creek Science Center in Anchorage.
 All interested persons are welcome.

 • Field Trips, ranging from half day local outings to multi-day excursions throughout Alaska.
 Some prior trips have been to Kodiak, Seldovia, Chitina / Kennicott, and Denali National Park.